zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Tips.md

 - You dont have to understand what the topic is, like here it's "foreign direct investment"
 - They are not asking for your opinion on this topic
-- Don't be very detailed in you analysis, they only need a superficial analysis.
+- Don't be very detailed in your analysis, they only need a superficial analysis.
 Remember, you are not a data analyst or an economist
 - Don't complicate it
 - Don't try to impress the writer
 - Don't say "this data is so simple, there must be something that I am not seeing" because you are wrong, they inentionally make data simple and obvious